 Despite all that had been done to Bucky and the experiments which had destroyed his mind so that he performed actions that were contrary to his character and made it so he could not recognize his lifelong friend, there is a chance for his redemption.
 In many ways, the fate of Pierce and the hope of a second chance for Bucky are trite resolutions to the problem of the villain.
 However, when viewing the superheroes as contemporary myths they are completely fitting resolutions—judgment for the unrepentant and a second chance for those who have been taken advantage of.
 What could better reflect the hopes and beliefs of contemporary America?

 A time for Miracles

 The world has changed from the time of Captain America, Hydra, and World War II.
-It is a time of promise, miracles.
+It is a time of promise and miracles.
 But, there is something terrible about that promise about that potential.
-We normally associate miracles as a positive term.
+We normally associate miracles with a positive term.
 But, there is also a dark side.
 A potential for good and for evil.
 Maybe it could be said that there is nothing more horrifying than the distortion of that promise to evil.
 The world is complicated.
-Hopefully this ending line points to Marvel’s further exploration of this complexity in future movies.
+Hopefully, this ending line points to Marvel’s further exploration of this complexity in future movies.